awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 You can only update the vCPUs/memory allocated to Fargate tasks by performing a stack update.
 For more information, see [Updating the Stack](#updating-the-stack).

+## Disabling Previous Version Deletion

+By default, all previous versions of an object written by the solution will be deleted.
+However, if you wish to retain old versions and/or delete them at a later date, via a [Bucket Lifecycle Policy] for example, you can disable this feature by setting `DeletePreviousVersions` to `false` when deploying the solution.

+If you are evaluating the Amazon S3 Find and Forget solution, you may wish to set `DeletePreviousVersions` to `false` to allow you to "rollback" any updates made by the solution during evaluation.

+> **Important:** By retaining old versions of objects, you will incur
+> additional S3 storage costs due to storing both the latest and previous
+> versions of objects.
+Deleting old versions of objects once they are no
+> longer required will reduce these costs.

 ## Updating the Stack
 *TODO*